percona/pmm-doc/docs/details/dashboards/kubernetes_monitor_operators.md

 This setup has been tested with the PMM server as the centralized data storage and the Victoria Metrics Kubernetes monitoring stack as the metrics collector.
 These steps may also apply if you use another Prometheus-compatible storage.

-## New dashboards for Kubernetes monitoring for Percona Operators
+## New dashboards: Kubernetes monitoring for Percona Operators

 Starting with PMM 2.40.0, the following new dashboards have been added: